 The answers to these questions often enable the clinician to make a provisional diagnosis and initiate appropriate therapy.

 Although research has yet to identify the preferred parameters for ventilation (eg, respiratory rate, tidal volume, inspired oxygen concentration), it is widely believed that a lower minute ventilation is needed for patients in cardiac arrest.
-Therefore, lower respiratory rates are used (the 2010 ACLS Guidelines recommend 8 to 10 breaths per minute with an advanced airway in place; we believe 6 to 8 breaths are adequate).
+Therefore, lower respiratory rates are used (the ACLS Guidelines recommend 10 breaths per minute with an advanced airway in place; we believe 6 breaths are adequate).
 In addition, we know that hyperventilation is harmful, as it leads to increased intrathoracic pressure, which decreases venous return and compromises cardiac output.
-Tidal volumes of approximately 600 mL delivered in a controlled fashion such that chest rise occurs over no more than one second is recommended in the 2010 ACLS Guidelines.
+Tidal volumes of approximately 600 mL delivered in a controlled fashion such that chest rise occurs over no more than one second is recommended in the ACLS Guidelines.
 (See "Basic life support (BLS) in adults", section on 'Ventilations'.)

-Taking these principles into account, the 2010 ACLS Guidelines support the use of a bag-mask device or a blindly placed supraglottic airway for ventilation during the initial management of SCA, deferring placement of an endotracheal tube, unless intubation can be competently performed without interrupting chest compressions or one cannot ventilate the patient by other less invasive means.
+Taking these principles into account, the ACLS Guidelines support the use of a bag-mask device or a blindly placed supraglottic airway for ventilation during the initial management of SCA, deferring placement of an endotracheal tube, unless intubation can be competently performed without interrupting chest compressions or one cannot ventilate the patient by other less invasive means.
 We concur with this general approach but prefer bag-mask ventilation (BMV) during CPR.
 When BMV is ineffective or circumstances make it difficult or impossible to perform (eg, patient transport), we suggest that ventilation be performed using a supraglottic airway.
 If this is not possible, endotracheal intubation may be performed, but we prefer to intubate patients after the ROSC.
 The performance of BMV is described in detail separately.
 (See "Basic airway management in adults".)